raphaella-rose/CV/README.md

 **Havas Life Medicom** (January 2020 - June 2021)
 _Administrator - Talent & People_

-- Creating reports for absence, compliance and objectives allowed me to refine my attention to detail.
+- Attention to detail allowed me to: create detailed reports for absence, complicance, and objectives & write contracts
+- Time management skills helped when balancing the recruitment and onboarding of several new starters at once.
+- Communication skills assisted me in put candidates at ease during screening calls.
+- I used presentation skills when running induction sessions for new starters.
 - I took on the additional responsibility of becoming a Diversity & Inclusion Ambassador.
 This included writing pieces for internal website focusing on LGBTQ+ issues.
-- Most of my time was spent on the recruitment & onboarding process, I took new starters on their journey from screening candidates to running induction sessions.
-Time management when balancing several new starters at once, along with attention to detail required for writing contracts and arranging interviews were key skills I developed here.

 **Kingston Lodge Hotel & Bingham Riverhouse** (May 2019 - October 2019)
 _Receptionist_

-- In this customer facing role I used my interpersonal communication skills to greet & interact with guests during their stay, making sure their experience was friendly and seamless.
+- My interpersonal communication skills when greeting and interacting with guests made their experience friendly and seamless.
-- Having the responsibility of training new team members was something I enjoyed.
-It allowed me to develop my leadership skills as well as my active listening skills.
+- Leadership and active listening were useful when training new team members.
-- Balancing and reconciling PDQ transactions against the system for the reception, bar and restaurant assisted me in polishing my problem solving skills and meticulous eye for detail.
+- Meticulous eye for detail helped me balance and reconciling PDQ transactions against the system for the reception, bar, and restaurant.

 **West End Theatre Production** (October 2018 - April 2019)
 _Administration & Social Media Marketing_

-- Growing follower count and engagement on multiple platforms incl.
-Twitter & Instagram required analytical skills and creativity.
+- Analytical skills and creativity allowed me to grow follower counts and engagement on multiple platforms incl.
+Twitter & Instagram.
-- Managing inboxes, updating websites and responding to enquiries allowed me to practice my communication skills and time management.
+- Time management was key when updating websites, managing inboxes and responding to enquiries.
-- Event planning & marketing was the perfect opportunity to put into practice project management skills I started developing during my entrepreneurship.
+- Project management skills assisted me with the planning & marketing of events.

 **I worked in hospitality roles whilst still in full-time education which helped me develop my communication, problem solving and most importantly time management skills further.**